yehaha9876/gitlab/doc/user/project/merge_requests/merge_request_approvals.md

     approve it by clicking the displayed **Add approval** button.
       ![Add approval](img/approve_additionally.png)

-    ---

 - **They have already approved this merge request**: They can remove their approval.

     ![Remove approval](img/remove_approval.png)

-NOTE: **Note:**
-The merge request author is not allowed to approve their own merge request.

 For the given merge request, if the required number of approvals has been met (i.e., the number of approvals given to the merge request is greater or equal